chronology

 1928

-July - L Ennemie, his second novel, written under the pseudonym of Pierre Nerey, anagram of Ir ne, in Free works.
+July - L Ennemie, his second novel, was written under the pseudonym of Pierre Nerey, anagram of Ir ne, in Free works.

 1929